ANTHROPOLOGY AND THE SCHOLARLY PUBLIC SPHERE

 From the discipline’s earliest days in the US, when Franz Boas was assistant editor on the journal, Science, Columbia faculty have contributed to the scholarly public sphere in which debates about the discipline and its relationships to other forms of practice and intellectual work have been shaped.
 Our current faculty members continue to be actively involved in these long-lived conversations.
 In addition to their respective academic writing projects, many are working as editors of journals and book series.
 Others have convened new forms of collective and collaborative production that make use of new digital platforms and other media.

 We are also engaged with foundations and NGOs that support culturally attuned and inclusive initiatives around the world.
 Some of these are focused on questions of law, governance and social justice, others on environmental conservation and sustainability, while yet others are devoted to alternative forms of education and self-narration.
 Thus, for example, Paige West works with the The Papua New Guinea Institute of Biological Research, and Ailan Awareness.
 She is also a co-founder of The Ranguva Solwara Skul, a youth-based venture that reinforces traditional knowledges with contemporary science, and connects classroom learning to hands-on experience in the reefs in Kaselok Village, in New Ireland.
 Vanessa Agard-Jones works with a community-gardens based childhood education program called Land to Learn and the Black Atlantic Ecologies project, located in the Center for the Study of Social Difference.
 Rosalind Morris is a founding board member of the Kimberley Foundation, a Canadian charity that supports education for sustainable earth sciences and climate justice as well as local library initiatives.
 Claudio Lomnitz is a member of the Mexican Bar Foundation and is a Board member of the Fundación Universidad Autónoma Metropolitana (Mexico).
-Our archaeologists are also involved with indigenous practitioners and museologists in the places where they work: Severin Fowles with the Archaeology Advisory Board, Picuris Pueblo, New Mexico (no website), and Brian Boyd with the Palestinian Museum in Birzeit.
+Lila Abu-Lughod is on the Board of the Palestinian Museum in Birzeit and has helped curate exhibits on pastoral nomads for the National Museum of Qatar.
+Our archaeologists are also involved with indigenous practitioners and museologists in the places where they work: Severin Fowles with the Archaeology Advisory Board, Picuris Pueblo, New Mexico (no website), and Brian Boyd with the community of Shuqba, northwest of Ramallah (no website).

 Below is a small showcase of our editorial and publishing activities.
 In 2021, we will launch a new podcast series, 'The Public Square is a Sphere,' in which our faculty members discuss the issues that drive their work and inspire their collectively oriented activities.